peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat operand1,
         PeterO.Numbers.EFloat operand2);

- Multiplies two binary floats.
-The resulting exponent will be the sum of the exponents of the two binary floats.  <b>Parameters:</b>
+ Multiplies two binary floating-point numbers.
+The resulting exponent will be the sum of the exponents of the two binary floating-point numbers.  <b>Parameters:</b>

  * <i>operand1</i>: The first operand.